BhujayKumarBhatta/ms00/README.md

 users authentiaction information .
 The file is generated using  an cli
 =================================================================================

+		pip install tokenleaderclient
 		tokenleader-auth -p user1
+**in some systems , the permisson of the /etc/tokenleader/.... files need 777 access ( read , write and execute ) access other wise this and the other commands shown was failing.

 the file , /home/bhujay/tlclient/user_settings.ini , will be auto  generated and will looks like this :